Medical Malpractice Lawyers in Pensacola

 We have been handling medical malpractice claims throughout the country since 1955 and have earned a reputation as one of the most successful law firms in the nation, winning more than $30 billion dollars in jury verdicts and settlements.

-Our law office is located in downtown Pensacola, and our thirty-five attorneys live in the Pensacola community.
+Our law office is located in downtown Pensacola, and our forty attorneys live in the Pensacola community.
 We have handled more medical malpractice claims in Northwest Florida for injured patients than any other law firm.

 What is Medical Malpractice